13 February - 12 April 2018

 Please avoid stating your own or anybody else’s full personal identity number in the application except where specifically requested.

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link., where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.

 Some text fields can be formatted, which means that the font, alignment and font size can be changed, and that tables and symbols can be inserted.
 If you insert text written using a word processing program (such as Microsoft Word), you may need to use the tools in Prisma to adjust the formatting after insertion.
 Images cannot be included in the text fields, however.
 We recommend that you use the fonts Arial, Calibri or Verdana.
 All text fields have a limit on the number of characters, and this is illustrated by a character counter.
 If you use too many characters, the application cannot be registered.

 You will need to attach an appendix to some fields as instructed.
 The appendix must consist of one file only, and you can only attach documents in PDF format.
 All appendices are limited as to file size and number of pages.
 You will not be able to attach an appendix that exceeds the stated maximum size.

 Pre-proposal/Project outline: You as applicant shall sign the application electronically in Prisma.
 Please note that no signature by the administrating organisation is required.

 Full proposal/Full application: The full application shall be signed electronically in Prisma by both you as applicant and an authorised representative of the administrating organisation.

 Please see further information under “Register your application” below.